UncertaintyQuantification/FMOU/README.md

 7.`Experiment5` - Code for Experiment 5.

-8.`slip_propagation_Cascadia` - Code for modeling the slip propagation in Cascade.
+8.`slip_propagation_Cascadia` - Code for modeling the slip propagation in Cascadia.